University of Colorado Boulder

 Publications

-1. E. Wawrzynek, S. Yen, L. Boskovic, and D. Filipovic, “An Electrically Small Circularly Polarized Spherical Folded Helix Antenna for GPS”, 2025 IEEE International Symposium on Antennas and Propagation and USNC-URSI Radio Science Meeting (APS/URSI), Ottawa, Canada 2025 (accepted).
+1. E. Wawrzynek, S. Yen, L. Boskovic, and D. Filipovic, “An Electrically Small Circularly Polarized Spherical Folded Helix Antenna for GPS”, 2025 IEEE International Symposium on Antennas and Propagation and USNC-URSI Radio Science Meeting (APS/URSI), Ottawa, Canada, 2025.

 Projects